artemvlas/pathstr/README.md

 * Get the folder name or the parent folder path regardless of the separator at the end of the path.

 ### The project purpose:
-Creation of a minimalist tool, which is superior in speed and capabilities of stock Qt functions.
+Creation of a minimalist tool with a focus on increased performance and predictability.

 ### Key features:
 * Joining paths.
 Automatic check of the separator presence.
-* Getting a relative path.
+* Getting relative path.
 * Changing the file extension.
+* Changing the file name, keeping the path and suffix unchanged.
 * Obtaining a parent folder.
-Even if the path ends with the slash.
+Even if the path ends with a slash.
 * Checking a match of the file extension with the listed ones.
+* Obtaining the name of the file system entry, excluding the path.

 ### Usage
 Integration as a submodule can be used: